-No sign governed by the provisions of this code shall be erected, structurally altered, or relocated by any person, firm, or corporation without a permit issued by the City unless an exemption applies under this chapter.
+No sign governed by the provisions of this code shall be erected, structurally altered, or relocated by any person, firm, or corporation after the date of adoption of this code without a permit issued by the City unless an exemption applies under this chapter(with the exceptions as noted).
 No new permit is required for signs which have permits and which conform with the requirements of this code on the date of its adoption unless and until the sign is structurally altered or relocated.